 • Tour brings you back to winter park after 5pm and you can head over to Alula old town to explore.
 Both North and South carpark comes with shuttle service to the old town.
 The old town visitors’ centre is closer to the south shuttle point

-• Check out the Alula public Library and Design Space Alula in Al Jadiah district, which are closer to the north shuttle point to the north carpark, as these will be closed on Monday and Tuesday
+• Check out the Alula public Library and Design Space Alula in Aljadidah district, which are closer to the north shuttle point to the north carpark, as these will be closed on Monday and Tuesday

 • Join in the Alula old town tour at 9.30am to see the old town by day, as this is the only way to access the fort.

-• Then join in the once-a-year Tantora festival where free food is distributed along with music and cultural performances in the vicinity of Tantora Square.
+• Then join in the one-day-per-year Tantora festival where free food is distributed along with music and cultural performances in the vicinity of Tantora Square.
 This takes place around the winter solstice was on 22 Dec 2025 when I was there.
+Check which day the Tantora festival will be, before deciding on your final itinerary.
+If there isn’t one, enjoy the many cafes, shops, sights and exhibits in old town.
+I remember a shop selling honey from different regions near to the Visitors’ Centre.

-• Start driving the shortest route to Madinah by mid day, as there is no need to pass by Khaybar for now until the castle reopens to the public for visits.
+• Start driving the shortest route to Madinah by mid day, as there is no need to pass by Khaybar for now until the castle and fort reopens to the public for visits.

-• Try to get a free parking lot, walk over to Al Masjid e Nabawi by 4pm to catch post afternoon prayers and camp them to see the umbrellas close.
+• Try to get parking within walkable distance to Al Masjid e Nabawi (Islam’s holiest place open to non-Muslims) by 4pm to catch post afternoon prayers and hang around to see the umbrellas closing in action.

-• Explore Madinah, starting with Al Safiyyah Museum and Park
+• Explore the area around the Masjid, starting with Al Safiyyah Museum and Park

 • Then head to Quba walkway via underpass and explore the commercial areas, looping back to Al-Hayy where there is a triple deck vehicle for one to take in views in the evening.